grasshoff/philhistcomp/docs/terminological_continuity/Zwischenbericht.md

 ## The Idea

 The present investigation aims at re-evaluating the role of Descartes' work in the transition from scholasticism to modern philosophy by applying computational means to the field of the history of ideas.
-To do so, texts from Descartes, Ockham and Suárez are going to be compared with respect to their degree of conceptual similarity, i.e. the way certain philosophical key concepts are characterised throughout their writings, in particular (but maybe not exlusively) the concept of faculty and/or soul.
+To do so, texts from Descartes, Ockham and Suárez are going to be compared with respect to their degree of conceptual similarity, i.e. the way certain philosophical key concepts are characterised throughout their writings, in particular (but maybe not exlusively) the concept of faculty and/or soul (clear dist. between theory of soul and theory of mind?).
 The analysis thus amounts to an empirical verification of Perler's argument according to which Descartes' thinking is still heavily influenced by the scholastic tradition - a claim that ultimately casts doubt on the dominant view of the French philosopher as the founding father of modern philosophy.

 But the historical line drawn between medieval and early modern philosophy is only one example of the historians' tendency to divide the continuous development of philosophical thinking into distinct periods, each of them having a definite beginning and ending.
 The present investigation on the yet unexplored potential of what current advancements in the field of natural language processing can contribute to historical questions in philosophy is thus at the same time intended to provide a new method which offers a novel perspective on the history of ideas.
 Hence, future research could apply the method developed in here to other distinctions in the history of philosophy and thereby contribute to the emergence of a (fairly?) new field of research at the intersection of philosophy and computer science, i.e. to a computational approach to the history of philosophy.